Table of Contents

 If you are feeling overwhelmed by how to add audio description to your videos when you publish, the 3Play Plugin is the tool for you.
 The plugin is a simple iframe embed code that references your video and plays the secondary audio description track simultaneously along with your video.
 It’s simplicity makes it the perfect option for video players that don’t support audio description in a usable way, as well as a great alternative to having to create a second version of the video with description.
 Give it a try below and then get started.
 You can actually click on the “AD” icon to toggle audio description on and off.
-I know – how cool is that?!
-Learn more or try out the plugin below.
+How cool is that!?

 Publishing audio description has traditionally posed a real challenge for people, as audio description is not supported by most video players and platforms.
 Providing audio description for your content – and thus making your content accessible – should not be a challenge.

-Text based assets are exactly what the sound like.
+Text-based assets are exactly what they sound like.
 These include the audio description in text form.
 You can download as a WebVTT, TXT, DOC, Merged TXT, Merged DOC, Stamped Doc, or Merged Doc (Stamped).

-Text based audio description formats provide the least amount of accommodation, as they tend to lose some of the cinematic detail compared with the media based formats.
-Moreover, any of the the non stamped files do not provide time codes which means that the audio description won’t necessarily associate with the correct timing of the original source content.
+Text-based audio description formats provide the least amount of accommodation, as they tend to lose some of the cinematic detail compared with the media-based formats.
+Moreover, any of the non stamped files do not provide time codes which means that the audio description won’t necessarily associate with the correct timing of the original source content.

-The text only merged transcript and description is very helpful for deaf-blind viewers, as it contains both the transcript of the audio and your video, as well as the description of the visual information in your video.
+The text-only merged transcript and description are very helpful for deaf-blind viewers, as it contains both the transcript of the audio and your video, as well as the description of the visual information in your video.

 Audio description only media assets only include the the audio description without the original source audio.
 This format can be downloaded as an MP3, OGG, or WAV.
 You can also download a mixed audio description asset which includes the description and the source media combined into one file.
 This format can be downloaded as an MP4, MP3, OGG, or WAV.